Recipes

 Pork Marinade

-The pork’s marinade is made primarily of grated apple, sliced onion, garlic, and thyme.
-To those base ingredients, juniper berries (optional) are added along with cider vinegar, olive oil, grainy mustard, maple syrup, smoked paprika, salt, and pepper.
+The pork marinade is made primarily of grated apple, sliced onion, garlic, and thyme.
+Juniper berries (optional) are added to those base ingredients: cider vinegar, olive oil, grainy mustard, maple syrup, smoked paprika, salt, and pepper.
 As always, you can find the full measurements in the recipe at the end of the post.
-All of the marinade ingredients are mixed, then rubbed on the pork.
+All of the marinade ingredients are mixed and then rubbed on the pork.
 This gets covered and put in the fridge for up to two days before roasting.

 Roasting The Pork